katylava/dotkyl/README.md

 And I copy my .histfile to dropbox too.

+Backup iStat menus preferences from "File > Export settings", also in Dropbox.

 Before I move on to the clean install, I should make sure I don't have any uncommited changes in my work repos: